What details can UpGuard Vendor Risk provide about a vendor?

 • Brand protection risks

-A vendor's risk profile outlines their security rating trend as well as the underlying risks they are exposed to.
+A vendor's risk profile outlines their security rating trend and the underlying risks they are exposed to.

 Each risk represents a failed security control check.
 Each failed check is given a severity, name, risk, category, and number of sites exposed to the risk.

-A vendor's domains & IPs outline all the domains and IPs the vendor owns, along with their respective security rating.
+The vendor's domains and IPs pages outline all the domains and IPs the vendor owns, along with their respective security rating.

 Each domain listing shows the public URL, subdomains, security rating, and most recent scan date.